nuodb/nuodb-insights/README.md

 ## Introduction

 NuoDB Insights is a visual monitor tool that aids NuoDB practicianers in monitoring NuoDB database health, resoruce consumption, and application workload processed in real-time and historically using an intuitive graphical interface.
-It installs locally on the same nodes/hosts your database runs and supports a variety of deployment models: Kubernetes, Docker, and physical host / Virtual Machine environments.
+It can be installed at database startup or after.
+It also installs locally on the same nodes/hosts your database runs and supports all NuoDB database deployment environments: Kubernetes, Docker, and physical host / Virtual Machine environments.

-## Quickstart with Docker Compose
+## Quickstart in Docker using Docker Compose

-For a complete example on how to set up the NuoDB domain with NuoDB Insights, you can use `docker compose`.
+For a complete example on how to set up the NuoDB database with NuoDB Insights monitoring, you can use `docker compose`.
 This repository contains a Docker Compose file (`deploy/docker-compose.yml`) which will start:

 - 1 Admin Processes